 Your mobile strategy may be the most important part of your business.

 In 2008, the mobile market was less than $1 billion.
-In 2012, the mobile market is a staggering $19 billion, split 67 percent between apps and 33 percent ads.
+Today, there are more mobile devices on Earth than people.
+Mobile Ad Spending alone reached $13.1 billion in 2013.
 Users are overwhelmingly choosing tablets as their preferred way to access content.
 They are also using their smartphones and tablets increasingly to create content.

 Smartphone and tablet adoption is changing the way consumers shop for products and interact with brands.
 About a quarter of all Internet shopping traffic on Black Friday 2012 was conducted using either a smartphone or tablet, up from just 6% in 2010.
 Apple iOS shopping was four-times greater than Android.

 If you want to reach people, smartphones and tablets are critical.
 But simply reaching them isn't enough.
 Companies still need to offer something consumers really want and, with small displays that restrict placing ads, along with slower networks and slower CPUs, smartphones and tablets require that companies re-examine business models designed for the PC era.